lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 - All phenotypes have the same hierarchical structure: events within a voice, and voices within a score.
 - Event data is listed as normalized values.
 Voices and scores are notated using numbers as flags: `1` and `0` indicate beginnings and endings of these wrappers.
 - A score can consist of several concatenated scores (especially when their number of voices is different).
 For this reason it is necessary to use flags to connect them.
-- The event data structure is predetermined by the [species specification](#species-specification).
+- The event data structure is predetermined by the [species characterization](#species-characterization).
 - All event values are normalized according to predefined [parameter maps](#parameter-mapping).
 - If an event parameter uses more than one value, it is called *multiparameter* and will also be coded as a list with flag values.